Early Study of the Dakota, Nakota, Lakota Language

 In 1917, the American Museum of Natural History, published the "The Sun Dance and Other Ceremonies of the Oglala Division of the Teton Dakota" by J.R.
 Walker.
 Walker was a physician at the Pine Ridge Agency who became close friends with many of the religious leaders.
 Although he did consult with other informants, much of Walker's information was derived from George Sword.
 Sword, an Oglala, was a member of the Indian police at the Pine Ridge Agency in the 1890's.
 Although he could neither speak nor write in English, he wrote pages and pages in old Lakota using the phonetic forms.
 Walker wrote of him, "He was a man of marked ability with a philosophical trend far beyond the average Oglala."
 Much of what is known about the societies, mythology and religion of the Tetons before white contact is derived from the Sword manuscripts.

-In 1918, another very important study was published by the Bureau of Ethnology was Frances Densmore's Teton Sioux Music.
+Another very important study published by the Bureau of Ethnology was Frances Densmore's Teton Sioux Music in 1918, another very important study was published by the Bureau of Ethnology was Frances Densmore's Teton Sioux Music.
 Densmore recorded the words to some Lakota songs in the native language, but most of her text is in English.
 Listed as informants by Densmore are Robert Higheagle, a graduate of Hampton, and Mrs. James McLaughlin, the Dakota speaking wife of Major McLaughlin at Standing Rock and many singers from Standing Rock.